JonWoodlief/mutatingwebhook/README.md

 ## prep cluster

-generate webhooktest namespace. label a node with the special label from main.go
+generate webhooktest namespace using webhooktest-ns.yaml. label a node with the special label from main.go

 ## generate tls certs